mickamy/injector/README.md

 }
 ```

-- `provider:<FuncName>` specifies the exact constructor function to use.
+* `provider:<FuncName>` specifies the exact constructor function to use.
-- The provider’s return type must match the field type.
+* The provider’s first return type must match the field type.
-- Dependencies are still automatically resolved from the provider’s parameters.
+* Dependencies are still automatically resolved from the provider’s parameters.

 ---